mehulagg/gitlab/doc/ci/environments/protected_environments.md

 1. Add a group with Reporter permissions.
 1. Add user(s) to the group.
 1. Invite the group to be a project member.
-1. Follow the steps outlined in [Protected Environments](index.md#protecting-environments).
+1. Follow the steps outlined in [Protecting Environments](#protecting-environments).

 Note that deployment-only access is the only possible access level for groups with [Reporter permissions](../../user/permissions.md).